houstondatavis/data-jam-october-2016/README.md

   | votes     | number of votes the candidate received in the corresponding state and county (may be missing) |
   | fraction_votes | fraction of votes the president received in the corresponding state, county, and primary |

-1. **primary_schedule**: Each row contains the schedule and type of the primary election by state and party
+1. **venues.csv**: Each row contains the schedule and type of the primary election by state and party

   | Column | Description                                |
   | ------:| ------------------------------------------ |